hpc-carpentry/tuning_lammps/_episodes/08-kokkos-gpu.md

   2. Measure the performance of this run in units of *timesteps/s*.
   3. Now, modify the above LJ-input file as shown below.
 In this case, we'll append a few extra lines near the end of the file.
 Let us name this modified input file as *Input 2*.
 Run this input using the same identical Kokkos setting: `-k on g 4 -sf kk -pk kokkos newton off neigh full comm device cuda/aware off`, and with identical number of GPU and MPI tasks as you did for the task 1.
   4. Again, measure the performance of this run in units of *timesteps/s*.
-  5. Comapre between the performance of these two runs and comment on your observations.
+  5. Compare between the performance of these two runs and comment on your observations.

   > ~~~
   > ... ... ...